Chocolate: Should I or Shouldn’t I?

 © Betty Shepherd

 Try a cup of hot milk or soymilk with a spoonful of high-quality cocoa in the morning or as a snack during the day.
 It also makes a healthy cold drink.
-Just cook a few cups of it and store in the refrigerator.
+Just make a few cups of it and store in the refrigerator.

 Storage and Shopping Tips